Sonora chub: Reproduction

 Spawning usually occurs in the early spring months of the year, based upon studies conducted by Minckley in 1973.
-Larvae and juveniles have been found in Sycamore Creek and the Rio Altar in November, indicating that Sonora chubs do not restrict their spawning to the spring months (Hendrickson and Juarez – Romero 1990).
+Larvae and juveniles have been found in Sycamore Creek and the Rio Altar in November, indicating that Sonora chubs do not restrict their spawning to the spring months.
 Strong sexual selection has appeared to have taken place in that most males depict highly exaggerated coloration patterns.
 The more desirable breeding males have evolved bright red and orange patterns on their fins to ensure their mating success.
-It has also been suggested that coloration patterns arise after spring and summer rains (Bell 1984).
+It has also been suggested that coloration patterns arise after spring and summer rains.